marler8997/mutiny/mutiny-agent.md

 ## The loop you will follow

-1. `mutiny scan` - lists every process with a mono or il2cpp runtime.
-Find the game's PID.
+1. `mutiny scan` - lists every running Unity game with its PID and whether Mutiny is attached.
 2. `mutiny <PID> attach` - gets Mutiny running in the process.
 Only needed once per unique PID.
 3. `mutiny <PID> run-script @decomp` - prints all information needed to decompile/introspect on the game including the runtime (mono vs il2cpp) and binary files.
 4. Work out which classes and methods you need (see "Finding the right code").